 - Send us $15 to cover the costs of your badge, certificate and processing your End-to-End.

 *The hiking logs can be as simple as list of the dates of your hikes and where you started and ended each day.
-It might be worth having a separate page for each club section (especially as these will help you request Club Badges).
+It might be worth having a separate page for each club section (especially as these will help you request Club Badges from the individual Bruce Trail Clubs).

 - We operate on the honour system.